elijahsylar/Aurora-Autonomous-AI-Artist/README.md

 **Built in 2 weeks by Elijah Sylar**
 *Behavioral Analyst turned AI Developer*

+⚠️ Active Development Notice
+This project evolved quickly as Aurora developed.
+The code reflects this organic growth and experimentation.
+Currently reorganizing and documenting for better clarity.
+Core functionality is stable and Aurora is running 24/7 on livestream.

 ## 🌟 Aurora is Different

 Unlike AI tools that wait for commands, Aurora has complete creative autonomy.
 She makes her own decisions about when and what to create.